Hair removal: How to shave

 - Shave lightly to prevent nicks and never try to shave off the acne as both can make acne worse.

-If you have questions or concerns about caring for your skin, you should make an appointment to see a dermatologist.
+If you have questions about how to shave or take care of your skin, see a board-certified dermatologist.